A computer specialist has been sentenced to 12 years in prison for drugging and raping two women after luring them to his home in Dublin.

-Kapil Garg, 34, originally from India but living in Whitefriar Place in Dublin 8, had denied the charges but was found guilty by a jury of the offences, which took place in his rented room in July 2011.
+Kapil Garg, 34, originally from India but living in Whitefriar Place in Dublin 8, was found guilty by a jury of the offences, which took place in his rented room in July 2011.

 Mr Justice Barry White told Garg that he could have spared his victims a further ordeal if he had not waited until the eve of sentencing to accept responsibility for his crimes.

 Garg met two intoxicated women outside a Dublin nightclub at 3am on 2 July 2011.

 He lured them back to his room at Whitefriar Place by promising them ecstasy, but instead he drugged and raped them.

 Garg, who has a master’s degree in computer science from the University of Southern California and has worked in the US, the UK, Australia and Germany, gave each woman half a sedative pill before attacking them.